MicrosoftDocs/Viva/Viva/engage/campaigns.md

 > To build campaign awareness and reach, campaign managers and leaders across the organization are encouraged to share as many posts as possible with the campaign hashtag to their storyline and in communities.
 The campaign link can also be shared through posts, emails, and Microsoft Teams chats for users to easily access the campaign landing page.

 - **Campaigns modules**
-    - **Active campaigns** module: On the right side of the Home feed, users will see an Active campaigns module with current campaigns to participate in and follow.
+    - **Top campaigns** module: On the right side of the Home feed, users will see an Top campaigns module with current campaigns to participate in and follow.
     - **Followed campaigns** module: After following a campaign, users will see a Followed campaigns module on the right side of their storyline.
-    - **Sponsored campaigns** module: On the right side of leadership corner, there is a Sponsored campaigns module to help users discover campaigns sponsored by leaders they may be interested in.

 > [!NOTE]
 > Users can participate in any campaign from the Home feed, in a community, on a storyline, or from the campaign landing page by creating or commenting on a post using the campaign hashtag.